Association: accounting obligation, what you need to know

 Associations calling on public generosity#

 Associations that receive donations from the public must also publish their annual accounts.
-This transparency obligation is essential to maintain donor confidence and meet the requirements of the Ethics Charter Committee for Social and Health Organisations.
+This transparency obligation is essential to maintain donor confidence.
+Some associations also choose to join the « Don en Confiance » label (formerly the Committee of the Charter for trusted giving): this is a voluntary certification, not a legal obligation.

 Penalties for non-publication#

-- withdrawal of the "association calling on public generosity" approval;
+- a possible questioning, depending on the scheme, of the "association calling on public generosity" approval;

 Association taxation: pitfalls to know#